ansys/pydpf-core/docs/source/user_guide/server_context.rst

     Server Context of type LicensingContextType.premium with no xml path

-Changing server context from entry to Premium
+Changing server context from Entry to Premium
 ---------------------------------------------

-Once an entry server is started, it can be upgraded to premium:
+Once an Entry server is started, it can be upgraded to Premium:

 .. code-block::